nus-cs2103/website-base/admin/tutorials.md

 **The mode**

-Tutorials will be conducted using Zoom.
-More info coming soon.
+* Tutorials will be conducted using Zoom.

-**What happens during the tutorial**:
+* MS Teams will be used for file sharing.
 * A tutorial group is handled by two tutors.
 Each tutor will work with two teams.
 * The tutor will _facilitate_ tutorial activities, observe your progress, and give feedback.
-If you are facing difficulties with a weekly activity, the tutor can direct you to get help from another student in the tutorial.

 <!--
 * Please ==bring your laptop to tutorials.== You'll need it for tutorial tasks.